The Football Magazines

 4. Diego Maradona (1984 - 1985)

 Although Napoli was unsuccessful in Series A, finishing 8th place and lost 7 matches, Maradona's average seasonal rating in this season is 7.03, one of the highest ever in history of Italian Series A. Maradona in this season is very fast, unstoppable dribbling, He scored 40 % of overall team goals with 4 penalty kicks.
 He made a hat-trick in 20th match against Lazio, is arguably one of the best matches in his domestic career and he totally made 5 assists in this season.
-In match against Juventus, he get pass 5 Juventus players before being fouls in penalty box.
-Once he was fouled and lost balance fall to the ground but just a sec, he stand up very fast and continue running.
+In match against Juventus, he got pass 5 Juventus players before being fouls in penalty box.
+Once he was fouled and lost balance fall to the ground but just a sec, he stood up very fast and continue running.
 He made a acrobatic style of passing with accurate overhead kicking.
 One of the incredible goals, he scored from corner-kick.
-In copa del rey, he scored 3 goals in 6 games when Napoli was eliminated at round of 16.
+In Copa Italia, he scored 3 goals in 6 games when Napoli was eliminated at round of 16.

 Reference : https://www.youtube.com/watch?v=U0l88GURbK4